-The Scholar’s mission to “give a voice to the voiceless,” is fulfilled both by shedding light on issues affecting disadvantaged communities and by reaching out to the community at large and informing, educating, sharing, and
+The Scholar’s mission to “give a voice to the voiceless” is fulfilled both by shedding light on issues affecting disadvantaged communities and by reaching out to the community at large and informing, educating, sharing, and growing with them.

 Our primary goal is to educate ourselves and, in the process, offer different perspectives not often allowed or sought after in our society.
 As such, The Scholar strives to publish articles that offer insight into the struggles minority groups face today and that serve as building blocks for an understanding of contemporary racial and social justice issues.
 Our hope is that these building blocks will form bridges that unite all members of our society, connect groups within our communities, and promote self-discovery and understanding.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 It started out as a brave vision in the minds of six law students.
 In the waning years of the 1990s, following the decision in Hopwood v.
 University of Texas — along with Proposition 187 in California; Amendment 2 in Colorado; the end of federal and state affirmative action programs; and other various aggressive assaults on civil rights laws, immigrant rights and bilingual education — St. Mary’s Law students decided to revive a project to create a legal publication which spoke to minority issues.
 The group of students sought to create a law review that would give a voice to ethnic minorities, gays and lesbians, immigrants, racial minorities, women and other disenfranchised groups which are often silenced in our legal discourse.
 To make the bold claim that their work, their communities and their lives are important.